opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 ## Endpoint: `DELETE /global/framedb/instances/<framedb_id>`

-Removes an existing FrameDB memory instance both from the target cluster and the global registry.
+Removes an existing MemoryGrid memory instance both from the target cluster and the global registry.

 ### Behavior